ShivamXD6/Optimize-Windows/README.md

 - 💤 Disable Hibernation and Reserved Storage
 - 🖨️ Disable Printer Spooler
 - 🔍 Disable Search Indexing
+- 💿 Disable Storage Sense
-- 🛡️ Fully Disable Windows Defender
+- 🛡️ Fully Disable Windows Defender (Along with SmartScreen)

 ### 6. **📂 Shivaay's Folder Options**
 #### 🔐 **Security**
-- 🛡️ Toggle Windows Defender, Core Isolation, Unused Security Pages and Fault Torrent Heap
+- 🛡️ Toggle Windows Defender (Along with SmartScreen), Core Isolation and Unused Security Pages

 #### 📦 **Software**
+- Those are links only to install, doesn't included any of them by Default.
-- 🎮 Install Game Bar (Without Xbox Bloats)
+- 🎮 Game Bar (Without Xbox Bloats)
+- 🔴 AMD Radeon Software (Without Bloats, also not available in Microsoft Store search)
+- 💡 Microsoft Tips (Fixes Safe Mode and Troubleshooting)
+- 🎧 Realtek Audio Console (As it's not available in Microsoft search)
+- 🌐 Edge Webview (Some Apps Requires)
+- ♻️ Hi-Bit Uninstaller (Free and good for fully uninstalling any app)
+- 📂 Microsoft Store (As it's removed by default)

 #### 🛠️ **System Management**
 - 💤 Toggle Hibernation, Fast Startup